Arboreal Termites (Nasutitermes) Spanish Name: Termitas

 Santa Rosa National Park, Guanacaste National Park, Rincón de la Vieja National Park, Tortuguero National Park, Cahuita National Park, Manuel Antonio National Park, and La Amistad International Park.

-The three castes of termites in a colony have very different functions and physiques.
+Physical Description The three castes of termites in a colony have very different functions and physiques.
 The soldiers have small brown bodies with dark heads and a long, pointed snout or beak used to squirt a defensive chemical.
 Workers are a similar size and shape, but have a rounded pale head and lack the squirting snout.
 The queen is enormous with an abdomen full of eggs and fat.
 She looks nothing like the workers and soldiers, but has a long yellowish body and cannot move herself.

 Biology and Natural History